 Vicodin is a highly addictive drug that can wreak havoc on an individual’s heath, as well as their personal life.
 Individuals who develop a Vicodin addiction will put the drug before everything else in their lives, going so far as to lie to doctors or even steal in order to support their habit.
 Vicodin addiction helps individuals address the root causes of their addiction, and teaches them how to more effectively cope with the environment “triggers” and stressors that lead to the behavior.
 Armed with these new tools, the individual can begin to live a healthier life and break the cycle of addiction forever.

 Michael’s House helps Vicodin addicts regain control of their lives.
-From this luxury residential addiction treatment facility in Palm Springs, California men and women receive care from some of the finest professionals in the industry.
-If you or someone you love is suffering from a Vicodin addiction, contact Michael’s House today.
+From this residential addiction treatment facility in Palm Springs, California men and women receive care from some of the finest professionals in the industry.
+If you or someone you love is suffering from a Vicodin addiction, contact Michael’s House today at 760.548.4032.